Vivian Stephens: Early life

-Stephens was born September 23, 1932 in Houston, Texas, the daughter of Adolphus and Oveta Lavern Stephens.
+Stephens was born September 23, 1932, in Houston, Texas, the daughter of Adolphus and Oveta Lavern Stephens.
 Stephens graduated from Texas Southern University in 1955 with a degree in Home Economics, Clothing, and Textiles before moving to the New York City Area.

 Career

 Stephens was an editor for Harlequin, Dell (Candlelight Romances), and Bantam.
 She also established Women Writers of Color, an organization aiming to support African-American commercial fiction writers featuring characters of color.

 Stephens started her career as a researcher at Time-Life Books, but in October 1978, she was named Associate Editor for the Candlelight Romance line at Dell Publishing, before moving up to Editor-in-Chief of the line eight months later.
-Because of the dominance of Harlequin at the time, the Candlelight line was simply a way for Dell to keep a presence in the market, and so it became a place for the company to place inexperienced staffers like Stephens (Markert, 86).
-Because of Dell's hands-off attitude, Stephens had wide latitude with the Candlelight books, which were so-called “sweet” contemporary romances similar to the Harlequin Romance line.
+Because of the dominance of Harlequin at the time, the Candlelight line was simply a way for Dell to keep a presence in the market, and so it became a place for the company to place inexperienced staffers like Stephens Because of Dell's hands-off attitude, Stephens had wide latitude with the Candlelight books, which were so-called “sweet” contemporary romances similar to the Harlequin Romance line.

 While Avon had changed the market in the 1970s with their sensual single-title historical romances, the category romances were dominated by Harlequin and Silhouette lines of contemporary sweet romances.
 In an interview printed in John Markert's book Publishing Romance, Stephens talks about visiting drugstores and other places where Candlelight Romances were sold in order to observe romance consumers in action.
 Her observations and conversations with consumers led her to believe that romance readers were ready for older, more experienced female characters, as well as increased levels of sensuality compared to what was in other category romance lines of the time.
 She tested her theory by publishing Morning Rose, Evening Savage by author Joan Hohl under then pen name Amii Lorin, which had been rejected by Harlequin, as part of the Candlelight line in August 1980.